-The year 2018 will see the hosting of the second local government elections in two years, and will represent the first time that we would have had back-to-back elections since Independence.
+4.16 Mr. Speaker, year 2018 will see the hosting of the second Local Government Elections in two years, and will represent the first time that we would have had back-to-back elections since Independence.
 This testifies to our administration's unwavering commitment to inclusive democracy and our belief in the power of local democratic organs to manage their own affairs.
 All Guyanese will have a chance to reflect on the successes and shortcomings of their local government representatives, and again be able to decide on the most suitable candidates who will best represent their interests for the following two years.
 In 2018, we have allocated over \$2.9 billion to support the work of the Guyana Elections Commission (GECOM).

-Though local government elections are most welcome, again, simply having elections does not guarantee an effective local government system.
-As such, Government has been working with Neighbourhood Democratic Councils (NDCs) and municipalities across the country, to improve capacities for administration and fiscal management.

-The issue of out-dated land values must be addressed.
+- 4.17 Mr. Speaker, though local government elections are most welcome again, simply having elections does not guarantee an effective local government system.
+As such, Government has been working with Neighborhood Democratic Councils (NDCs) and municipalities across the country, to improve capacities for administration and fiscal management. - 4.18 Mr. Speaker, the issue of out-dated land values must be addressed.
 Government recognises that NDCs and municipalities must be financially self-sufficient, if they are to deliver and maintain quality public goods and services to their constituents and facilitate socio-economic development across their respective areas.
 A major impediment to this, for decades, has been the lack of up-to-date valuations of properties all the across the country.
-Next year, Government will be exploring the possibility of conducting a country-wide valuation exercise to bring all property values up to date, so that NDCs and municipalities are equipped with appropriate revenue streams to deliver their mandate.

-To further improve local government administration, the second National Regional Development Consultative Committee (NRDCC) will be held in January 2018.
+Next year, Government will be exploring the possibility of conducting a country-wide valuation exercise to bring all property values up to date, so that NDCs and municipalities are equipped with appropriate revenue streams to deliver their mandate. - 4.19 To further improve local government administration, the second National Regional Development Consultative Committee (NRDCC) will be held in January 2018.
 The NRDCC of 2017 served as a forum for collaboration and cooperation across the different levels of local government and across the regions.
 It facilitated information sharing, support and strategic planning between the various authorities.
 In 2018, the NRDCC will be tasked with the development of a Regional Development Report, which will provide an account of the operations and development trajectory of the local authorities.
 This report will be laid in Parliament.